 401k Investment Adviser Annual Reviews – What Employers Should Expect.
-At least once each year, 401k plan sponsors should be meeting with their investment advisor to review what happened in the plan during the prior year to ensure 401k plan fiduciary compliance.
-This article outlines what the annual review should cover.
+At least once each year, 401k plan sponsors should be meeting with their investment adviser to review what happened in the plan during the prior year to ensure 401k plan fiduciary compliance.
+This post outlines what the annual review should cover.

 Are You A Fiduciary?
 (PDF).
-Clients often ask who in their organizations are fiduciaries to their retirement plans and exactly what it means to be a fiduciary.
+Clients often ask which people in their organizations are fiduciaries to their retirement plans and exactly what it means to be a fiduciary.
 Many times, clients are surprised by the answers they get.
 You may be as well.

 Does Your 401k Investment Adviser Measure Up?
 Each year retirement plan sponsors should take time to evaluate their providers.
 Included in this group is your 401k investment adviser.
 Most plan sponsors use an investment adviser to help them with their 401k plans.
 This is a smart decision since many advisers are able to save plan sponsors at least as much as they charge.
 This post will help you learn if you are working with the right 401k investment adviser.

 Nine Questions Employers Have About Fiduciary Responsibility.
-Recently the Department of Labor shared a proposed set of regulations about retirement plan fiduciary responsibility.
-As a result, many 401k plan sponsors have begun asking questions about their fiduciary responsibilities.
-This article includes the most frequent questions that I hear, along with answers.
+Many 401k plan sponsors have questions about their fiduciary responsibilities.
+This post includes the most frequent questions that I hear, along with answers.

 Plan Sponsors Should Support Harmonization Of Fiduciary Regulations.
-When the recently proposed fiduciary rules are finalized there will likely continue to be significant differences between how Registered Investment Advisors (RIAs) and brokers interact with their retirement plan clients from a fiduciary standpoint.
+There are significant differences between how Registered Investment Advisors (RIAs) and brokers interact with their retirement plan clients from a fiduciary standpoint.
 There shouldn’t be.
 Why harmonization of the regulations makes sense.

 What 401k Plan Sponsors Want To Know About The New Fiduciary Regs.
 Since the Department of Labor released its final fiduciary compliance rules, there has been a tremendous amount of media coverage devoted to what plan sponsors need to know about the new fiduciary regs.
 Although much of it has been well written with good intentions, most of it has been wrong and has only served to confuse plan sponsors.
 Based on what I am hearing from plan sponsors, this is what you say you want to know about the new fiduciary regs.

 What To Look For In A Top 401k Investment Adviser.
-Most employer plan sponsors use an investment advisor to help them with their 401k plans.
-This is a smart decision since most advisors are able to save plan sponsors at least as much as they charge.
-How can you tell if you are working with a good investment advisor?
-This article provides some tips.
+Most employer plan sponsors use an investment adviser to help them with their 401k plans.
+This is a smart decision since most advisers are able to save plan sponsors at least as much as they charge.
+How can you tell if you are working with a good investment adviser?
+This post provides some tips.

 Why All 401k Plan Sponsors Should Use BrokerCheck.
 Are you working with an honest investment advisor on your 401k plan?
 One way to find out is by using BrokerCheck — a free service provided by the Financial Industry Regulatory Authority (FINRA).
-This article outlines how you can use BrokerCheck to research the background of your investment advisor.
-Don’t worry, your financial advisor will not be informed about whether you used the service to check his/her background.
+This post outlines how you can use BrokerCheck to research the background of your investment advisor.
+Don’t worry, financial advisors are not informed when you use the service to check their backgrounds.

-If you are looking for information about employer 401k plan fiduciary responsibilities, this 20 page PDF booklet from the Department of Labor (DoL) is an excellent resource.
-If you need fiduciary responsibility materials to present to your leadership group, this would be a great document to use.
+If you are looking for information about employer 401k plan fiduciary responsibilities, this 20-page PDF booklet from the Department of Labor is an excellent resource.

 Unsure if the fees you’re paying your 401k providers are reasonable?